microsec/regulations/hrsz--all--ssl--EN.md

 domain portion of the Mailbox Address to be used in the Certificate.

-The Trust Service Provider uses only the following approved methods in Section 3.2.2.4 of the TLS Baseline Requirements [54] to perform this verification:
+The Trust Service Provider uses only the following approved methods in Section 3.2.2.4 of the TLS Baseline Requirements [57] to perform this verification:

-- Constructed Email to Domain Contact (BR 3.2.2.4.4)
 - DNS Change (BR 3.2.2.4.7)
-- Email to DNS CAA Contact (BR 3.2.2.4.13)
-- Email to DNS TXT Contact (BR 3.2.2.4.14)
+- Agreed-Upon Change to Website v2 (BR 3.2.2.4.18)
-- Phone Contact with DNS TXT Record Phone Contact (BR 3.2.2.4.16)
-- Phone Contact with DNS CAA Phone Contact (BR 3.2.2.4.17)
-- Agreed-Upon Change to Website v2 (BR 3.2.2.4.18).
+- Agreed-Upon Change to Website - ACME (BR 3.2.2.4.19).

 **Validating control over mailbox via email**